Heating and Cooling Help

 Thermostats & Zoning

-Furnaces come typically as gas, electric or oil powered and provide warm air in the winter.
-Furnace heating ability is measured with an Annual Fuel Utilization Efficiency (AFUE) percentage.
-Remember, a higher AFUE percentage indicates a more efficient furnace.
+Furnace heating efficiency is measured by an Annual Fuel Utilization Efficiency (AFUE) percentage rating.
+A higher AFUE percentage indicates a more efficient furnace.

 The basic components of a furnace are: